LVCVA board bans gifts, limits travel for its members

 The new policies should prevent members from traveling around the world like City Councilwoman Michele Fiore did in her first year on the board in 2018.

-Fiore, who is now the city’s mayor pro-tem, took four international trips in seven months despite a policy at the time meant to limit board members to one trip abroad a year, the Review-Journal reported in January.
+Fiore, who is now the city’s mayor pro-tem, took four international trips in seven months despite a policy approved in 2017 that was meant to limit board members to one trip abroad a year, the Review-Journal reported in January.

 Records showed her trips to Brazil, Japan, Singapore and Spain cost taxpayers about $33,000.